getoptimise/one-click-hugo-cms/site/content/post/add.md

   providing a convenient editing interface for content.
 image: /img/netlify-cms.png
 ---
-Get the speed, security, and scalability of a static site, while still providing a convenient editing interface for content.
+Having the CMS in place gives content people the ability save content while in the production admin interface.
+All changes through the CMS still create a copy of the content to the website GitHub account.

-Having the CMS in place now gives us the ability save content while in the production admin interface.
-All changes through the CMS still create a copy of this content is created and save to your GitHub account.
+Your content contributor no longer need to set up a GitHub account, navigation thru those folder to make changes to the static site.

 Documentation: